CrayLabs/SmartSim/doc/overview.rst

 SmartSim manages hardware allocations, orchestrates simulation and analytics workloads, and automates model ensembling.
-The creation of the in-memory database, the management of HPC system resource allocations, and management of application input and output is all automated through the SmartSim API allowing users to launch asynchronous, interconnected jobs within a single Python script.
+The creation of the in-memory database, the management of HPC system resource allocations, and management of application input and output is all automated through the SmartSim API, allowing users to launch asynchronous, interconnected jobs within a single Python script.

 Prior to SmartSim, operating on simulation model data was a slow and iterative